apurvasharma/Cinema/README.md

-# Cinema
+﻿# Cinema

-• Get the latest movies in theatre, latest show timings, list of upcoming movies and much more
+• Check out the latest movies in theatre, show timings, list of upcoming movies and much more

 • Designed, Developed and implemented complete architecture